Degra02/EnGino/README.md

 ## Verlet's integration
-Using [Verlet's integration](https://en.wikipedia.org/wiki/Verlet_integration), the object's position and collision resposne is approximated, meaning that it's really cool to see but not "accurate" in terms of "physics simulation".
+Using [Verlet's integration](https://en.wikipedia.org/wiki/Verlet_integration), the object's position and collision response is approximated, meaning that it's not "accurate" in terms of physics simulation but faster computational times.

 ## TODO